- Are you not completely understanding of a certain terminology?

 Short for "fourth generation", 4G is the cellular technology that came after 3G and preceded 5G.
 It offers better performance than its predecessors, and at the time of writing, is the most common cellular technology used.

 Short for "fifth generation", 5G is the next step in the evolution of cellular technology, but is not yet readily available.
-At the time of writing, the only companies in the world offering 5G for carriers are Huwai, ZTE, Samsung and Ericsson.
-It is designed to be faster and more efficient thant its predecessors, thereby making it a viable option for the Internet of Things (see below).
+Though there have been other trials by other telcos, the only companies in the world offering 5G for carriers (at the time of writing) are Huwai, ZTE, Samsung and Ericsson.
+It is designed to be faster and more efficient than its predecessors, thereby making it a viable option for the Internet of Things (see below).

 ADSL stands for Asymmetric Digital Subscriber Line, and it is a type of internet connection which uses copper phone lines to transmit data.
 ADSL has now been superseded by ADSL2+ - however for customers who cannot get ADSL2+, they may be able to access ADSL.
 ADSL uses the copper lines and can get speeds up to 8Mpbs.